Wodan58/Moy/doc/MOYimplJOY.md

 Adding a new builtin, for example *over*, requires the change of 10
 files:

--   parse.y – DO\_OVER, a new token type
+-   parse.y - DO\_OVER, a new token type
--   builtin.h – do\_over(), a function declaration
+-   builtin.h - do\_over(), a function declaration
--   lexer.l – over, a new word as builtin
+-   lexer.l - over, a new word as builtin
--   optable.c – "over", an explanation of the functionality
+-   optable.c - "over", an explanation of the functionality
--   cmakelists.txt – over.c must be added to the build process
+-   CMakeLists.txt - over.c must be added to the build process
--   over.c – definition, a file that contains the definition of *over*
+-   over.c - definition, a file that contains the definition of *over*
--   interp.c – DO\_OVER in the interpreter switch
+-   interp.c - DO\_OVER in the interpreter switch
--   aritysym.c – DO\_OVER in table of arities
+-   aritysym.c - DO\_OVER in table of arities
--   print.c – "DO\_OVER" in opername
+-   print.c - "DO\_OVER" in opername
--   runtime.c – \#include over.c
+-   runtime.c - \#include over.c

+2018-06-26 - the requirement to update optable.c has been dropped.
+It is updated by the build environment.
+The downside is that the manual can only see literals and operators.
+The other categories are taken to be operators.

 Roadmap
 =======